iksanov/industrial-programming/hw_1/README.md

 ## Description:
-Producer place an input string to RabbitMQ queue.
+Producer places an input string to RabbitMQ queue.
 After that consumer receives this string and puts it to MongoDB.

 ## Launch: